kdakan/React-React-Router-and-Redux/README.md

 # React Notes (ver.16.x):
 -------------------------
+These are some notes I've taken while following tutorials and reading docs and posts on React.

 ## Installation, creating, and running an app:
 * ```npm install -g npm@latest```
 * ```cd c:\repos```